OVERVIEW: The Conant Family Foundation provides general operating support to nonprofit organizations that address racial, economic and gender justice.

 IP TAKE: The foundation is interested in a range of support strategies including direct services, community organizing, and policy advocacy.
 Preference is given to organizations that engage community leadership; embody the principles they espouse; and seek creative, innovative approaches.

 FUNDING AREAS: Racial, economic, and gender justice

-PROFILE: The Conant Family Foundation’s (CFF) current iteration was created by Doris Conant in 2015.
+PROFILE: Doris Conant created the current iteration of the Conant Family Foundation’s (CFF) in 2015.
 The late Doris Conant was civil rights organizer in Chicago in the 1960s and later founded Urban Innovations, a Chicago-based real estate investment company.
 The Conant family members, including Doris’ son Howard Conant Jr., president of Urban Innovations, now oversee CFF.
 Howard Jr. serves as treasurer and Howard Jr.’s, daughter serves as president of the foundation.
 CFF “carries forward a legacy of promoting basic human needs, dignity, and justice by partnering closely with organizations making a visible and direct impact on communities and individuals.”
 The foundation provides general operating support to nonprofit organizations that address racial, economic and gender justice.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)